A Tale of Two Monopolies: Introduction

-While the literature proceeds from here with different approaches customized for different distributional assumptions, FOC and SOC offer a unified treatment.
-Specifically, each SRS type distribution identifies a threshold function $\zeta(x_1)$ at which the MR at $x_1$ is equal to zero.
-For instance, $\zeta(x_1)$ is equal to $2/3$ for the two-dimensional uniform distribution.
-According to $\zeta$, we have an MR deficit (surplus) if $1-\overline{u}$ is above (below) $\zeta$.
-As the types in the top-right corner and above the 45-degree line run an MR deficit, it follows from SOC that the grand bundle must have a positive demand. $\MR=0$ for the grand bundle pins down the cutoff $(2-\sqrt{2})/3$ at which the MR surplus exactly offsets the MR deficit; see panel (c) of Figure \ref{Fig_Uniform}.
-Moreover, it is impossible to have bundle(s) $(q,1)$ with $q>0$ and yet a positive demand; otherwise, its MR is zero (FOC), which requires an MR deficit on the left to cancel the MR surplus on the right.
-Then, since the indirect utility function $\overline{u}$ is nondecreasing and convex, selling any quantity smaller than $q$ of good 1 can have neither a zero demand (by SOC) nor a positive demand (by FOC); see panels (a) and (b) of Figure \ref{Fig_Uniform}.
-Hence, the optimal mechanism requires no randomization and the optimal $\overline{u}$ is uniquely pinned down by the cutoff $(2-\sqrt{2})/3$.
+FOC and SOC offer a unified treatment to identify optimal mechanisms for SRS distributions.
+Specifically, each SRS distribution identifies a threshold function $\zeta(x_1)$ at which the MR for bundle $(\overline{u}'(x_1),1)$ is equal to zero.
+For the two-dimensional uniform distribution on $[0,1]^2$, $\zeta(x_1)$ is constantly equal to $2/3$.
+Moreover, we have an MR deficit (surplus) at $x_1$ if $1-\overline{u}$ is above (below) $\zeta$.
+Our first observation is that the types with nearly maximal values run an MR deficit, so SOC requires that the grand bundle be active.
+Moreover, it is impossible for bundle(s) $(q,1)$ with $q>0$ to have a positive demand; otherwise, its MR is zero (FOC), which requires, by concavity of $1-\overline{u}$, an MR deficit on the left to cancel the MR surplus on the right.
+Then, selling any quantity of good 1 smaller than $q$, which will be bought by types to the left of those purchasing $(q,1)$, can have neither zero demand (by SOC) nor positive demand (by FOC), as illustrated by panels (a) and (b) of Figure \ref{Fig_Uniform}.
+FOC for the grand bundle then pins down a cutoff $(2-\sqrt{2})/3$ at which the MR surplus exactly offsets the MR deficit; see panel (c) of Figure \ref{Fig_Uniform}.
+To the left of the cutoff, FOC for bundle $(0,1)$ implies that $1-\overline{u}$ must coincide with $\zeta$.
+As a result, the marginal analysis fully identifies the optimal mechanism for the uniform distribution.